Last week, in what can be characterised as a late move, Yandex announced that it has started personalising its results.

 Our testing and research shows that our users appreciate an appropriate level of personalization and increase their use of Yandex as a results.

-I’ve highlighted “appropriate“ because that somehow seems to illustrate the catch here.
+I have highlighted “appropriate“ because that somehow seems to illustrate the catch here.
 Yandex says it has seen some very encouraging figures when personalising results, such as 37% higher CTR on a personalised top result; however, when providing users with completely personalised results these were deemed less relevant.

 So while search engines say it provides better results, findings from a survey by Pew released earlier this year point to the contrary; 65% of respondents perceived personalised search as a bad thing due to the limited information you get online, compared to just 29% stating that it provided more relevant results.
-And Google’s heavy push of its own social network in its search results surely hasn’t helped in improving this perception.
+And Google’s heavy push of its own social network in its search results surely has not helped in improving this perception.

 In essence, the big G is now able to collect and merge user data across almost all of its services (something which was not possible with the previous structure), which in turn allows Google to gain a much deeper understanding of who you are and what you want to know at a given moment in time.
 More on this is in the final section.

-It also appears that it’s not just lawmakers and privacy crusaders who worry about the means of personalising search.
+It also appears that it is not just lawmakers and privacy crusaders who worry about the means of personalising search.
 The aforementioned survey by Pew took a look as well at the extent to which people found personalised search an invasion of privacy, with findings showing that a whopping 73% were “Not Ok” with the increasing personalisation and storage of their user data.

 - Tip for global businesses: